The Legend of Tarzan (film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 35% based on 260 reviews with an average rating of 5/10.
+On Rotten Tomatoes, the film has an approval rating of 36% based on 258 reviews with an average rating of 5.1/10.
 The website's critical consensus reads, "The Legend of Tarzan has more on its mind than many movies starring the classic character, but that isn't enough to make up for its generic plot or sluggish pace."
 On Metacritic, the film has a weighted average score of 44 out of 100 based on 41 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Manohla Dargis of The New York Times gave the film a positive review, stating "What makes it more enjoyable than a lot of recycled stories of this type is that the filmmakers have given Tarzan a thoughtful, imperfect makeover."
 In his review, Peter Travers of Rolling Stone stated "At least it's watchable.
 In summer, baby, that's high praise."

 Peter Debruge of Variety gave the film a negative review, stating "A talky and mostly turgid attempt by British director David Yates to build on the epic vision he brought to the final four Harry Potter movies via another beloved literary hero."
-Jordan Hoffman of The Guardian criticized the film for its story and writing, stating "Committed performances aren’t enough to save this film from uncomfortable colonial optics, uninspiring CGI and tedious plotlines."
-The film was also called out for trying to make the source material politically correct and for being a white saviour story.
-Deacon Steven D. Greydanus observes, "[T]he villain ... is never without a rosary in his hand, not as an aid to prayer, but as a bizarrely weaponized token that he whips about with the precision of a fetishistic Indiana Jones[.
-He] explains to ...
-Jane [] that the rosary (made of “Madagascar spider silk”) was a gift to him at the age of nine from his priest.
-“You must have been close to your priest,” Jane smirks in an apparent pedophile priest joke[; her] heroine status validates her anti-Catholic joke[.]"
+Jordan Hoffman of The Guardian criticized the film for its story and writing, stating "Committed performances aren't enough to save this film from uncomfortable colonial optics, uninspiring CGI and tedious plotlines."
+He simultaneously called out for the film trying to make the source material politically correct and for being a white saviour narrative.